 Another potentially effective policy is the substitution of other activities for alcohol consumption, such as participation in sports.
 However, there is currently a lack of empirical evidence that demonstrates the causal effect for this relationship.

 What kind of alcohol consumption is worse?

 Another important question to consider is what “type” of alcohol consumption is the main cause of alcohol-related mortality?
-There are several types that can be considered “hazardous” drinking.
-These can relate to: the quantity of alcohol consumed; the way in which alcohol is consumed (e.g. “binge” drinking); and the quality of the alcohol consumed (e.g. the consumption of surrogate alcohol).
-Obviously, these three factors are highly correlated, which makes it difficult to distinguish between them.
-Public health literature provides several views.
-Accordingly, some studies argue that the consumption of surrogate alcohol, rather than heavy drinking per se, irrespective of what kind of alcohol is consumed, is the main source of alcohol-related mortality , .
+There are several types that can be considered “hazardous” drinking, such as: the quantity of alcohol consumed, the way in which alcohol is consumed (e.g. “binge” drinking), and the quality of the alcohol consumed (e.g. the consumption of surrogate alcohol).
+Obviously these three factors are highly correlated, which makes it difficult to distinguish between them, and the public health literature provides several views.
+Some studies argue that the consumption of surrogate alcohol, rather than heavy drinking per se, irrespective of what kind of alcohol is consumed, is the main source of alcohol-related mortality , .

 Depending on the main target of government policy, regulators should consider selecting different strategies.
 For example, lowering the price of alcohol may increase the level of consumption, but it may also lead to consumers switching from the consumption of low-quality surrogate alcohol to higher-quality official alcohol.
 On the other hand, adding a supplement to fluids that contain alcohol spirit (such as cheap windscreen-wiper fluid) to make it non-drinkable would reduce the consumption of surrogate alcohol, but would not necessarily result in a reduction in the average level of alcohol consumption.